ngen-brett/gitlab-ce/doc/development/git_object_deduplication.md

 GitLab organizes this object borrowing by creating special **pool repositories** which are hidden from the user.
-We then use Git alternates to let user repositories borrow from a pool repository.
-This lets us create star-shaped networks of repositories that borrow from a single pool, which will resemble (but not be identical to) the fork networks that get formed when users fork projects.
+We then use Git alternates to let a collection of project repositories borrow from a single pool repository.
+We call such a collection of project repositories a pool.
+Pools form star-shaped networks of repositories that borrow from a single pool, which will resemble (but not be identical to) the fork networks that get formed when users fork projects.

 At the Git level, pool repositories are created and managed using Gitaly RPC calls.
 Just like with normal repositories, the authority on which